 Abigail Hedley Receives International Sculpture Center’s 2023 Award

-Abigail Hedley of Knoxville, TN has been awarded the prestigious International Sculpture Center’s Outstanding Student Achievement in Contemporary Sculpture Award for 2023.
-Abigail is a student at University of Tennessee, Knoxville, School of Art.
+Abigail Hedley of Knoxville, Tennessee, has been awarded the prestigious International Sculpture Center’s Outstanding Student Achievement in Contemporary Sculpture Award for 2023.
+Hedley is an MFA student at UT School of Art.